 |Instance Mode||Select Master for your primary appliance and Slave for your secondary appliance.|

-Select an Ethernet interface to be used for synchronization between Master and Slave appliance to enable High Availability.
+Select an Ethernet interface to be used for synchronization between the Master and Slave appliances to enable High Availability.

 |Device Name||Enter different device names for both Master and Slave appliances.|